pat38webcrawler/webcrawler/README.md

 The **webcrawler.yaml** file contains the different resources needed to deploy my webcrawler container on the k3s cluster.
 Basically I created  a service to expose the webcrawler app running in a pod.
-I also configured an ingress to be able to send request from outside.
-In this simple example, I only deploy 1 replica for the webcrawler pod, but number of replica could be increase (for high availability or to scale the configuration to handle more requests)
+I also configured an ingress to be able to send requests from outside.
+In this simple example, I only deploy 1 replica for the webcrawler pod, but number of replica could be increased (for high availability purpose or to scale the configuration to handle more requests)

 The content of the deployment yaml file is
 ```